Abhinav0710rajput/NoEEG/README.md

     -   `DoA-Zero-EEG/`: A self-contained Python project with its own dependencies.
     -   `doa-zero-eeg-sample_filtered/`: Contains sample data in Parquet format and notebooks for data loading and modeling (e.g., with XGBoost).
     -   `PATCH_TST_FINAL_TRAINED/`: Contains pre-trained patch based transformer models and notebooks for testing.
-    -   `Diffusion for imputation/` & other PDFs: A collection of research papers that form the theoretical basis for the experiments.
 -   `ETDataset-main/`: Contains the ETT dataset and experiments related to it, particularly using PatchTST.
 -   `requirements.txt`: A list of Python dependencies for this project.
--   `README.md`: This file.

 ## Getting Started